Multilingualism

 Legend

-Provides an explanation of the abbreviations used in the ""Time format"" field.
+Provides information about the meaning of the abbreviations used in the "Time Format" field.

-Resets all format settings back to the default settings for the selected locale.
+Resets all format settings to the default settings for the selected location.

 Example

-Resets all format settings back to the default settings for the selected locale.
+Resets all format settings to the default settings for the selected location.

 Decimal separator